 Fleurs & Cadeaux’s pop-up at Osmo x Marusan (51 Sherbrooke Street West) runs from Tuesday to Sunday, from 6:30 to 11:30 p.m., likely for the next two weeks.

 Normand Laprise’s Brasserie T!
 Is Headed to the North Shore in November

 The team behind Montreal fine dining institution Toqué! will be opening a new outpost of its casual sibling restaurant Brasserie T! in November.
 La Presse reports that it’s going on the ground floor of the new BST2 development on Curé-Labelle Boulevard in Sainte-Thérèse.
 (Chef-owner Normand Laprise previously told Eater about plans for a Brasserie T! on the North Shore, but did not disclose an exact location.)
-This isn’t the first time Laprise and partner Christine Lamarche launch an off-island spin-off: In 2019, they brought Brasserie T! to Quartier Dix30 in Brossard.
-The original Brasserie T! opened in Quartier de Spectacles in 2010, but closed in summer 2020.
+This isn’t the first time Laprise and partner Christine Lamarche have launched an off-island spin-off: In 2019, they brought Brasserie T! to Quartier Dix30 in Brossard.
+The original Brasserie T! opened in Quartier de Spectacles in 2010, but closed in the summer of 2020.

 Miss Villeray Is Seeking Donations for the Upkeep of Its Iconic Neon Sign

 The owner of long-standing neighbourhood bar Miss Villeray has launched a GoFundMe to spruce up its emblematic neon sign, which has graced the corner of Villeray and Henri-Julien since 1960.
 Though the fundraiser is capped at $10,000, owner Nicolas Canuel tells Journal Métro that it would cost three times that amount to execute all the necessary renovations.